ovis-hpc/readthedocs/README.rst

 This will allow you to see your changes in real-time as you push updates to the branch.

-For a full walkthrough with screenshots, visit the [Read the Docs Tutorial](https://docs.readthedocs.com/platform/stable/tutorial/index.html#creating-a-read-the-docs-account).
+For a full walkthrough with screenshots, visit the `Read the Docs Tutorial <https://docs.readthedocs.com/platform/stable/tutorial/index.html#creating-a-read-the-docs-account>`_.

 Review Pull Request Changes ...........................